OETBoston/curb-map/README.md

 This project aims to create a comprehensive digital map of parking regulations in Boston by automatically processing street sign imagery and location data.
 The system processes street-level imagery to identify parking signs, extracts regulations from these signs, and maps them to specific curb zones.

 ## System Components
-1. Data Collection
+1. Mapping Curb Zones
+   - Integration with Cartegraph or Civis for sign location datas
+   - Filtering out non-parking regulations signs
+   - Plot all street signs
+   - Turning sign plots into curb zone polygons

+2. Computer Vision Processing
    - Integration with Panorama API for street-level imagery
-   - Identification and mapping of sign locations
-   - Definition and tracking of curb zones

-2. Computer Vision Processing
-   - Sign detection in street-level imagery
    - Text extraction from identified signs
    - Classification of sign types and regulations